openconfig/gnsi/pathz/authorization-README.md

   mode: READ
   user { name: "brian" }
 }
-# Add a final rule which is an explicit deny rule.
+# Add a final rule which is an implicit deny rule.
-policy {
-  id: "explicit-deny"
-  action: DENY
-}
 ```

 The example first policy rule: